aws-samples/pcluster-manager/README.md

 ## Contributing

-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) before reporting bugs or feature requests
+Please refer to our [Contributing Guidelines](CONTRIBUTING.md) before reporting bugs or feature requests.

-Please refer to our [Project Guidelines](PROJECT_GUIDELINES.md) before diving into the code
+Please refer to our [Project Guidelines](PROJECT_GUIDELINES.md) before diving into the code.

 ## License

 This project is licensed under the Apache-2.0 License.